Maurice Orbach

-Maurice Orbach (13 July 1902 – 24 April 1979) was a British Labour Party politician, who represented the Willesden East and Stockport South constituencies.
+Maurice Orbach (13 July 1902 – 24 April 1979) was a British Labour Party politician, who at different times was the Member of Parliament for the Willesden East and Stockport South constituencies.

 Background

 Born to a Jewish family, Orbach was educated at technical college in Wales and as an extramural student at New York University.

 Career

 Public service

 Orbach was a lifelong member of Poale Zion (Great Britain).

 He was general secretary of the Jewish Trades Advisory Council ("a committee of the Board of Deputies of British Jews, aimed at countering anti-Semitism in business life" during World War II) from 1940 and remained its secretary until his death.

 He was chairman of Central Middlesex Group hospital management committee.

 He was active in the World Jewish Congress (WJC).
 In 1954, on behalf of both the WJC and Winston Churchill, he went to Cairo to help save the lives of Jews sentenced to death as part of the Lavon Affair.
 Later, he said that Egypt's President, Gamal Abdel Nasser, had agreed to spare their lives but then reneged to balance their deaths with members of Muslim Brotherhood.